Contact Me

 Research Overview

 My primary research program sits at the intersection of the philosophy of language, social and political philosophy, feminist philosophy, and action theory.
-My research explores how we perform speech acts—promises, apologies, jokes, orders, threats, compliments—with others.
+My research explores how we perform speech acts—promises, apologies, jokes, orders, threats, compliments.
 The Social Contestation theory of speech acts I develop aims to illuminate the ways that the speech acts we perform are not under our control—speakers can sometimes be made to perform unintended speech acts, both justly and unjustly—and builds on efforts to identify and counter forms of speech-based injustice.
 A second thread of my research is concerned with how power shapes our practices of knowing.
 I investigate whether, and under what conditions, suspending judgment is an appropriate epistemic response to a sexual violence claim and explore how participating in protests can generate moral learning.

 Below, I have included abstracts for my research projects in progress (click the titles to see the abstracts).

-The Ethics and Politics of Speech Acts
+Philosophy of Language: The Ethics and Politics of Speech Acts

 Speech acts, like apologies and orders, are actions we perform with words.
 My research challenges us to move away from an individualistic theory of speech acts, where the focus is on the speaker and the moment at which they speak, and towards a more fully social theory of speech acts.